AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Results and Discussion

-We benchmark AnatomiX on both open- and close-ended VQA tasks using BERTScore \cite{zhang2019bertscore} and CheXbert-14-F1 \cite{smit2020chexbert}.
+\textbf{Image Understanding and Visual Question Answering (VQA):} For image understanding tasks (image classification and abnormality detection) we evaluate using CheXbert-14-F1 \cite{smit2020chexbert}, IoU, and mAP.
+AnatomiX outperforms all compared models in classification, achieves the highest IoU for abnormality detection, and maintains competitive mAP performance, highlighting strong visual reasoning and reliable localization (Table~\ref{tab:results_image_understanding}).
+For VQA, we benchmark on open- and close-ended tasks using BERTScore \cite{zhang2019bertscore} and CheXbert-14-F1.
 AnatomiX demonstrates strong performance across both settings (Table \ref{tab:vqa-results}), outperforming all models and matching or exceeding CheXagent \cite{chen2024chexagent}.
-Minor score differences mainly arise from keywords mismatch with the ground truth, for example when the ground truth for the question \textit{“Is there any pneumonia in the image?”} is \textit{“yes, pneumonia is present”} but the model outputs only \textit{“yes”}, or vice versa, these metrics assign a lower score despite both being clinically correct.
-Overall, these results highlight AnatomiX’s high VQA capabilities.
+Minor score differences mainly arise from keyword mismatches with ground truth—for example, when the answer to \textit{“Is there any pneumonia in the image?”} is \textit{“yes, pneumonia is present”} but the model outputs \textit{“yes”}, or vice versa—leading to lower metric scores despite clinical correctness.
+Overall, these results highlight AnatomiX’s strong image understanding and high VQA capabilities.